Gendercide: Third gender

-Gendercide by region
+By region

 Europe

 In Europe, there are many different types of gendercide.

-Most recent instances of mass gendercide in Europe have resulted from sociopolitical motions, as “military strategies.”
-For example, during the 1999 war in Kosovo, “battle age” ethnic-Albanian men were detained and killed in mass as a part of a “Serb military strategy.”
+Most recent instances of mass gendercide in Europe have resulted from sociopolitical motions, as "military strategies".
+For example, during the 1999 war in Kosovo, "battle age" ethnic-Albanian men were detained and killed in mass as a part of a "Serb military strategy".

 Historically, from the 15th to the 18th century, girls, women, and some men fell victim to the frenzied cultural phenomena of witch-hunts.
 It is estimated that upwards of 100,000 trials took place, and from those trials, 60,000 individuals were executed.

 Individual instances of gendercide also continue to permeate European society, ranging to individual murders, honor killings, to war-related deaths.

 Asia

 When compared to Europe, Asia has a staggeringly different sex-ratio.
 In Qatar, a middle-eastern country, there are a reported 299 males for every 100 females.
-This ratio can likely be credited to the pervading cultural sentiment of males being more desirable than females.
+The ratio is primarily due to large immigrant populations of largely male temporary workers or the pervading cultural sentiment of males being more desirable than females.
 Men are seen as more useful, and women as costly burdens.
-Such sentiments have lead to increased rates of female infanticide across the continent, especially in countries such as India.
+Such sentiments have led to increased rates of female infanticide across the continent, especially in countries such as India.

-And though honor killings occur everywhere, they occur most commonly in Asian countries like India, Pakistan and Bangladesh.
-Experts explain that such murders are performed in order to protect the cultural concept of familial honor; things dishonorable enough to warrant such actions can range from sexuality, divorce, to gender identity.
+And though honor killings occur everywhere, they occur most commonly in Asian countries like India and Pakistan as well as in Bangladeshi diasporas.
+Experts explain that such murders are performed in order to protect the cultural concept of familial honor; things dishonorable enough to warrant such actions can include sexuality, divorce, and gender identity.

 Africa

-Gendercide across Africa is as ranged as any other country.
+Gendercide across Africa is as ranged as any other continent.
 Gendercide through systematic governmental efforts have been carried out across African countries over the centuries.
 For example, there exists the Rwandan genocide in which 800,000 were killed, and 250,000 girls and women were systematically raped by individuals infected with HIV/AIDs virus, resulting in even more death, and a continued issue with the disease even to this day.

 Gendercide also exists in Africa through the form of female genital mutilation–a procedure performed on both infants and girls that can result in numerous immediate and longterm complications and even death.

 Similarly to Europe, witch-hunts prove a form of gendercide across Africa.
 It is reported that both men and women fall victim to witch-hunts, but women are more heavily targeted.